anunez83/Hoover-API-Automation-Suite/README.md

 ## Known Issues
 1. The API **does not** appear to have a mechanism in place to remove patches from memory that have been cleaned.
 Because of this, any tests containing logic to validate the server response based on `"coords"` or `"patches"` will fail until the API is restarted.
 2. If the Hoover starting `"coords"` begin on a dirt patch the current logic does not treat this as cleaned, until the Hoover traverses that sector again via the provided `"instructions"`
+3. A `java.lang.NullPointerException: null` error was seen in the API logs for the following scenarios:
+	* Scenario('The network request payload is empty'
+	* Scenario('The network request payload has an empty "roomSize" array'
+	* Scenario('The network request payload has a lowercase "roomsize" key instead of being camel case'
+4. A `java.lang.ArrayIndexOutOfBoundsException: 0` error was seen in the API logs for the following scenario:
+	* Scenario('The network request payload has an empty "roomSize" array'
+5. A `java.lang.ArrayIndexOutOfBoundsException: 1` error was seen in the API logs for the following scenario:
+	* Scenario('The network request payload has only one value defined for the "roomSize" array'

 ## Recommended Improvements
 * I think it would make things much more efficient to have the API Response updated to include the corresponding `[x, y]` coordinates of the `"patches"` that were cleaned.
 * I think it would be great if the API was updated to include a `"patches_missed"` count along with the corresponding `[x, y]` coordinates.
 Something like this would greatly improve the usability and usefulness of the response data.
-* Network requests that fail due to a status code of `400` currently have an empty message returned by the API.
+* Any network requests that fail due to a Status Code of `400` currently have an empty message returned by the API.
 Implementing detailed response messages would help consumers of the API pinpoint the problems with these specific requests.
 * Network requests that fail due to a status code of `500` are more detailed than the others, but aren't very informative to consumers as to what the exact issue is.
 	* Through my testing I saw messages returned for these that included `null`, `"0"`, and `"1"`